NeutrinoCorp/quark/README.md

 To conclude, after setting up all of our consumers, we must start the `Broker` up to trigger and rise all the specified `Consumer`.

-Dont forget to graceful shutdown as if you were shutting down a `net/http` server.
+Don't forget to graceful shutdown as if you were shutting down a `net/http` server.

 ```go
 // graceful shutdown